Xemicolon/Javascript/README.md

 - Otherwise, rate = 1;

-...Calculate the interest for each individual object using the formula: (principal _ rate _ time) / 100.
+Calculate the interest for each individual object using the formula: (principal _ rate _ time) / 100.

-...The function should return an array of objects called 'interestData' and each individual object should have 'principal', 'rate', 'time' and 'interest' as keys with their corresponding values.
+The function should return an array of objects called 'interestData' and each individual object should have 'principal', 'rate', 'time' and 'interest' as keys with their corresponding values.

-...Log the 'interestData' array to console BEFORE your return statement.
+Log the 'interestData' array to console BEFORE your return statement.

-...Finally, call/execute the function and pass the 'data' array you created.
+..Finally, call/execute the function and pass the 'data' array you created.